now-is/day-utils/README.md

 day-utils are two command line tools: day-range outputs a sequence of consecutive dates, day-format rewrites dates in various formats.

+A simple filter for lines in arithmetic progression is included.

 ## Prerequisites

 [lua 5.1+](https://www.lua.org/) or [luajit 2.0.5](http://luajit.org/), the [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/) library.

 ## Installation

-Copy `day-range` and `day-format` somewhere in your path, edit their first lines if necessary, make them executable.
+Copy `day-range`, `day-format`, and, if you wish, `lines`, somewhere in your path, edit their first lines if necessary, and make them executable.

 ## Usage: day-range